datasciencecampus/classifai/README.md

 Key Features of the package include:

-- Use included vectorisers (including GCloud, Huggingface and Ollama embedders) or implement your own
+- Use included vectorisers (including Google Cloud, Huggingface and Ollama embedders) or implement your own
 - Built in support for custom hook logic - choose from a library of pre-processing and post-processing functions that control the flow of data (spell checking, results deduplication, etc) or write your own hooks
 - Deploy Easily with FastAPI - Deploy your semantic search classifier with FastAPI capabilities built into the package for easy REST API deployment